 armed forces of the United States.

-State Police that the applicant has successfully completed a fingerprint vendor training course conducted or authorized by the Department of State Police.
+State Police that the applicant has successfully completed a fingerprint vendor training course conducted or authorized by the Illinois State Police.

 (8) Submits his or her fingerprints, in accordance